The 20 Best Hereditary Hyperekplexia Doctors Near Me

 Birtinya, QLD, AU

-Robert Harvey practices in Birtinya, Australia.
+Robert Harvey practices practicing medicine in Birtinya, Australia.
 Mr. Harvey is rated as an Elite expert by MediFind in the treatment of Hereditary Hyperekplexia.
-His top areas of expertise are Hereditary Hyperekplexia, Landau-Kleffner Syndrome, Stiff Person Syndrome, and Epilepsy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Hereditary Hyperekplexia, Landau-Kleffner Syndrome, Stiff Person Syndrome, and Epilepsy.

 Elite in Hereditary Hyperekplexia